michhar/azureml-keras-yolov3-custom/README.md

 <img src="assets/vott_blob_conn.png" width="50%">

-> **Caution**:  A word of caution in using VoTT v2.1.0 - if adding data to the input Storage container/connection to label some more images, make sure to keep the **same** output container/connection for the labels, otherwise the old labels may not transfer over.
-Also, ensure not to delete any files in the output storage container as it may interfere with current labeling (labels may disappear).  **Important**:  there will be one `something-asset.json` file per image in the base of the Blob Storage container containing the saved labels for VoTT.
-Do not delete any of these files, otherwise when opening the project again, the labels will be gone.
+> IMPORTANT:  A word of caution in using VoTT v2.1.0 - if adding more raw data to the input Storage container/connection to label some more images, make sure to keep the **same** output container/connection for the labels, otherwise the old labels may not transfer over.
+Also, ensure not to delete any files in the output storage container as it would interfere with current labeling (labels may disappear).

+There will be one `<random guid>-asset.json` file per image in the base of the Blob Storage container (target connection) containing the saved labels for VoTT.
+Do not delete any of these files, otherwise when opening the project again, the labels will have been removed in the UI, as well, and can not be recovered.

 Once you are done labeling, go to the Export settings and select **Pascal VOC**.
 Then use the export button at the top of the app to export to the VoTT Target Connection defined earlier.